TREMOR

 4. Dystonic Tremor

-• Affects people with dystonia, a condition causing involuntary muscle contractions
+• Affects people with dystonia.

 5. Physiologic Tremor

-• Stress or anxiety
+• Stress or anxiety.

-• Fatigue or low blood sugar
+• Fatigue or low blood sugar.

 6. Orthostatic Tremor